davadazaita/davadazaita/README.md

 ## Think It.
 Dr. Davada Beni Zaita As a forensic expert in the field of technology

+<h3>Now let's see if "Number 14" rapes girls???
+Whether that's true or a lie, you moron...  </h3>

 <h3>I urge judges to be careful and understand the difference between artificial intelligence and animation created by specialized software. </h3>

 <h3> There are books about this type of strategy.
 In the Old World, this is called character assassination. <h3>